DVDAGames/pulsar/README.md

 ## What is it?

-A mediocre top down shooter that's like if Asteroids and a bullet-hell game both had weird cousins that liked to hang out.
+A mediocre top down shooter that's like if Asteroids and a bullet-hell game both had weird cousins that liked to hang out and they got drunk one weekend and decided to make their own game.

 ## Tools used